Affects Version/s: 3.0.0

 Q4.
 What is new in your approach and why do you think it will be successful?

-Conceptually what we are primarily doing is cleaning up a lot of existing functionality and getting it ready to be exposed as public facing APIs.
+What we are primarily doing is cleaning up a lot of existing functionality, refactoring it, and making it more generic.
 We think we can be successful because we have already completed a proof of concept that shows columnar processing can be efficiently done in Spark.

 Q5.
 Who cares?
 If you are successful, what difference will it make?